soundboikam/Matrix/README.md

 ### Health Check
 After deployment, verify it's working by visiting: `https://your-domain.vercel.app/api/health`

+### Vercel Functions Pattern
+This project uses Next.js App Router.
+Serverless functions live under `app/api/**`.
+Ensure the Vercel Project Settings → Functions do not include a legacy `api/**` pattern.
+If present, remove it or change to `app/api/**`.
+The repo's `vercel.json` expects App Router.

 ## Vercel CLI Deployment

 For advanced users, you can also deploy using the Vercel CLI: